Dam failure: Deliberate breaching

 A notable case of deliberate dam breaching was the British Royal Air Force Dambusters raid on Germany in World War II (codenamed "Operation Chastise"), in which six German dams were selected to be breached in order to impact German infrastructure and manufacturing and power capabilities deriving from the Ruhr and Eder rivers.
 This raid later became the basis for several films.

 Attacks on dams were restricted in Article 56 of the 1977 Protocol I amendment to the Geneva Conventions.
 Dams may not be lawfully attacked "if such attack may cause the release of dangerous forces from the works or installations and consequent severe losses among the civilian population", unless "it is used for other than its normal function and in regular, significant and direct support of military operations and if such attack is the only feasible way to terminate such support".
 Similar provisions apply to other sources of "dangerous forces", such as nuclear power plants.

 Other cases include the Chinese bombing of multiple dams during Typhoon Nina (1975) in an attempt to drain them before their reservoirs overflowed.
-The typhoon produced what is now considered a 1-in-2000 years flood, which few if any of these dams were designed to survive.
+The typhoon produced what is now considered a 1-in-2,000-year flood, which few if any of these dams were designed to survive.

+The Kakhovka Dam was destroyed in June 2023, during the Russian invasion of Ukraine.

 List of major dam failures

+Expected dam failures

+Based on the advances in structural engineering, seismology and previous dam failures, it has become possible to predict, or in some cases to know with certainty, about future dam failures.

+Important additional aspects are typical experiences with lack of monitoring and maintenance of dams and the false operation of dams in favour of electricity production, not flood-control (leading to higher reservoir levels with less flood intake-capacity).